tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/LocoPreparationGuide.md

 #### Preparation of Loco card
 - All locos that run scheduled trains usually must have a loco card.
 - A loco card must have a transparent pocked in credit card size, where the loco schedule will be put.
+- You can make loco cards with the [Loco and wagon card app](https://wagoncardapp.azurewebsites.net/).

 ### At the meeting
 You **cannot** just put a loco with a non-reserved address on the track.
 At module meetings, loco addresses must be coordinated.
 There are two main ways to do this:
 - **Use reserved FREMO-loco addresses:** you have been given a set of loco-addresses by FREMO, or you have to borrow a reserved address from one that has, or
 - **Use per-meeting address reservation:** Reserv your existing loco-address in advance or at the venue before putting it on the track.
-If your address already is occupied by someobe else, you must reserve another address that is free, and change your loco's address to that one.
+If your address already is occupied by someone else, you must reserve another address that is free, and change your loco's address to that one.